 Our School is a welcoming, inclusive and caring community of learners.
 We have strong links with All Saints Church and, as well as being a learning community, we are a faith community.
 We offer excellent support to children and their families and provide an exciting and engaging place to learn.
-Have a look at our newsletters to see all the interesting things we have been learning about.

 Our Church of England Primary school is on the edge of the village of Woodchurch, situated next to the church.

-We are an extended school with an After School Club run by the Windmills pre-School.
+We are an extended school with an After School Club run by the Windmills Pre-School.
 We also run Holiday Clubs throughout the year, aiming to provide support for our parents.
 The school works closely with the village community; our hall is used regularly in the evening by different groups, including the Woodchurch Morris Men.